 It is not necessary for the incentive for joining the email list to be directly tied to a transaction.

-Your audience may be unclear of what they want to buy at times: they may be aware of an issue at the awareness stage but unsure of how to address it.
+Your audience may be unclear about what they want to buy at times: they may be aware of an issue at the awareness stage but unsure of how to address it.

 It’s your responsibility to discover what kind of challenges your audience is now encountering.
 Then you may create material that assists them in resolving their issues while also directing them to your items, which can be hosted on a content hub on your website.

 This type of content can be a strong incentive for people to join your email list.
 It also increases trust in your brand as a subject matter expert.